Ataiks/NaijaHacks2019-TeamConToNate/README.md

 # NaijaHacks2019-TeamConToNate
 TEAM MEMBERS

-Abubakar Ateeq Abbas
+1. Abubakar Ateeq Abbas -Project manager
-Oluwasegun Obielodan
+2. Oluwasegun Obielodan
-Aminah Mardiyyah Rufai
+3. Aminah Mardiyyah Rufai
-Victor Irekponor
+4. Victor Irekponor

 CATEGORY - Citizens Safety

 PROBLEM: The absence of a reliable and independent system where citizens either as victims, witnesses or just concerned brother's keepers can safely report details of crime and criminals conveniently and timeously, or a system where citizens and bodies can obtain information as to actual crime statistics, is a major setback in actualizing the dream of a much safer Nigeria.